Are you experiencing any leaks during this rainy spring season?

-These are some of the things a Property Manager will notice when performing manual roof maintenance checks.
+These are some of the things a facility manager will notice when performing manual roof maintenance checks.

 The Necessity of a Proper Roof Maintenance Plan

-A Roof Maintenance Plan can save a Property Owner extraordinary amounts of financial and mental stress.
-To prolong the life of your roof, checks must be performed after any significant storm.
+A Roof Maintenance Plan can save property owners extraordinary amounts of financial and mental stress.
+To prolong the life of your roof, these checks must be performed after any major storm.

 It is vital to have a professional inspection whenever a leak is found.
-Preferably, with a periodic maintenance check, a leak is caught before much damage can be done.
+Preferably, with a habitual maintenance check, a leak is caught before much damage can be done.

 The Roofing Contractor Magazine support the need for a good roof maintenance program, noting that: